List of bridges in Bratislava city

 There are currently six bridges over the Danube river in Bratislava, the capital of Slovakia.
-Five of them are currently used for traffic, while one of them is for pedestrians and trams.
+While all of them support a mix of pedestrian, bicycle, tram, rail and car traffic, one of them stands out as designed for pedestrians, cyclists and trams, without car traffic.

 Lanfranconi Bridge

 Lanfranconi is the first bridge in Bratislava made of concrete.
 It is also a part of the D2 highway.
 It was built within 1985–1991.
 The highest average number of cars crossing the bridge daily was measured to be around 75000 in 2020, peaking at around 106 000.
 The priority of the design was aimed to be clean, not interruptive to the surrounding nature by its shape, not blocking any view of the city by its body structure, while being in harmony with the already existing bridge at that time – SNP Bridge.

-The Lafranconi Bridge is 761 metres long.
+The Lanfranconi Bridge is 761 metres long.
 There is a four-lane roadway, together 30 metres wide.